 Contributions to DAFs can be made with cash, stocks, real estate, bonds, and ETFs.
 Now, donors can even donate their cryptocurrency to their DAF.
 Whether you hold traditional stocks or newer cryptocurrencies like Bitcoin, Ether, or Dogecoin, you’ll have the opportunity to grant funds to a nonprofit of your choice.

 How Does Crypto Factor into Donor-Advised Funds?

 Much like we’ve seen with DAFs, cryptocurrencies have experienced rapid growth in recent years.
-Look no further than Bitcoin (BTC), which now has more than 220 million users and a global market cap of $1.1 trillion.
+Look no further than the number of people taking an active interest in crypto, which is now more than 295 million users worldwide, and or global market cap of over $1.1 trillion.

 Although crypto has taken some time to find mainstream acceptance, it is undoubtedly a viable asset with real-world cash value.
 In fact, we’ve seen nonprofits receive staggering crypto donations:

 - CARE.org partnered with the NFT for Afghanistan Campaign that netted $190,000 in crypto donations

 - Orangutan Outreach received a 169 ETH ($389,000) donation from the Bored Ape Yacht Club

 - Trees for the Future received a 73.824 ETH ($217,000) donation as part of the Woodies NFT campaign